somaticbits/ethernaut/Readme.md

 ## Level 2 - Fallout
 *Console*

-If you check the contract code, you will notice that there's a typo in the function serving as constructor.
+Check the contract code, you will notice that there's a typo in the function serving as constructor.
 Just call the ``Fal1out`` method to get the ownership of the contract:
 ````contract.Fal1out()````